-Dr. Errol Crook, Director-Principle Investigator (PI), Director of Administrative Core
+Dr. Errol Crook, Director-Principal Investigator (PI), Director of Administrative Core

 Professor/Chair, Internal Medicine, USA College of Medicine